 Zundel was found guilty in the 1985 trial, but the verdict was set aside by the provincial appeals court.
 It ruled that the judge in that trial had, among other things, given improper instructions to the jury, and had improperly excluded defense evidence.
 At the conclusion of the second Zundel trial in May 1988, a jury declared him guilty.
 A few days later, he was sentenced to nine months imprisonment.

 French scholar Robert Faurisson wrote at the time: “Zundel may once again go to prison for his research and beliefs or be threatened with deportation.
 All this is possible.
 Anything may happen when there is an intellectual crisis and a realignment of historical concepts of such a dimension.
 Revisionism is the great intellectual adventure of the end of this century.
 Whatever happens, Ernst Zundel is already the victor.”

-On appeal, Canada's Supreme Court threw out the 1988 conviction, declaring on August 27, 1992, that the archaic "false news" law under which Zundel had been tried and convicted was a violation of the country's Charter of Rights.
-This was not only a personal vindication by Canada's highest court; Ernst Zundel secured an important victory for the rights of all Canadians.
+On appeal, Canada's Supreme Court threw out the 1988 conviction, declaring on August 27, 1992, that the archaic “false news” law under which Zundel had been tried and convicted was a violation of the country's Charter of Rights.
+This was more than a personal vindication by Canada’s highest court; Ernst Zundel secured an important victory for the rights of all Canadians.